WASHINGTON (AP) -- A streak of robust job growth came to a halt in March, signaling that U.S. employers may have grown cautious in a fragile economy.

 March's job gain was less than half the average of 196,000 jobs in the previous six months.
 This could be the fourth straight year that the economy and hiring have shown strength early in the year, only to weaken afterward.
 Some economists say weak hiring may persist into summer before rebounding by fall.

 The percentage of working-age Americans with a job or looking for one fell to 63.3 percent in March, the lowest such figure in nearly 34 years.

 Stocks plummeted after the report but then narrowed their losses later in the day.
 The Dow Jones industrial average closed down about 41 points.
 Broader indexes also declined.

 The Labor Department uses a survey of mostly large businesses and government agencies to determine how many jobs are added or lost each month.
 That's the survey that produced the gain of 88,000 jobs for March.

 The percentage of working-age adults with a job or looking for one is a figure that economists call the participation rate.
-It's the lowest since 1979.
+At 63.3 percent, it's the lowest since 1979.
 Normally during an economic recovery, an expanding economy lures job seekers back into the labor market.
-But this time, many have stayed on the sidelines, and more have joined them.
+This time, many have stayed on the sidelines, and more have joined them.

 Longer-term trends have helped keep the participation rate down.
-The baby boomers have begun to retire.
+The vast generation of baby boomers has begun to retire.
 The share of men 20 and older in the labor force has dropped as manufacturing has shrunk.

-After expanding from the early 1950s through the mid-1990s, the share of women working or looking for work has plateaued.
+The share of women working or looking for work, after expanding from the early 1950s through the mid-1990s, has plateaued.
 Fewer teenagers are working.
-And some people who have left the job market are getting by on government aid, particularly Social Security's program for the disabled.
+And some who have left the job market are getting by on government aid, particularly Social Security's program for the disabled.

 Heidi Shierholz, an economist at the liberal Economic Policy Institute, said the labor force participation among those ages 25 to 54 — "prime age" workers — has dropped to 81.1 percent.
 It hasn't been lower since 1984.